-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2020
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2023

-Net change in fund balances - total governmental funds \$ (158,126) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures; however, in the statement of activities, the cost of those assets is eliminated and is capitalized in the statement of net position as capital assets.
-132,134 Conveyances of infrastructure improvements to other governments of previously capitalized capital assets is recorded as an expense in the statement of activities.
-(2,264,864) The statement of activities reports noncash contributions as revenues, but these revenues are not reported in the governmental fund financial statements.
-2,516,910 Depreciation of capital assets is not recognized in the governmental fund statements but is reported as an expense in the statement of activities.
-(217,851) Repayment of long-term liabilities are reported as expenditures in the governmental fund statement but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-1,000,000 Amortization of Bond discounts is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
+Net change in fund balances - total governmental funds \$ 44,760 Amounts reported for governmental activities in the statement of activities are different because: Depreciation of capital assets is not recognized in the governmental fund statements but is reported as an expense in the statement of activities.
+(265,124) Repayment of long-term liabilities are reported as expenditures in the governmental fund statement but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
+135,000 Amortization of Bond discounts is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
 (536) The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the fund financial statements.
-84,534 Change in net position of governmental activities \$ 1,092,201
+2,183 Change in net position of governmental activities \$ (83,717)